-- Description: A copper fish bearing the donor's name or inscription will be added to the fish wall outside the entrance of the library. - Scope: Recognizes donors who contribute the requisite amount to either of the endowment funds.
+- Description: A copper fish bearing the donor's name or inscription will be added to the fish wall outside the entrance of the library. - Scope: Recognizes all financial donations during the preceding year, not only those given to the endowment funds.
+Recognizes donors who contribute the requisite amount to either of the endowment funds.
 Donors who provide \$500 or more will get a small fish, while donations of \$2,500 or more get a large one. - Responsibility: The LAB will contract with a metalsmith to manufacture the fish. - Recordkeeping: The Homer Foundation issues an annual list of donors to its partners.
 Donations made directly to FHL will be tracked by the FHL Coordinator.
-Donations made directly to the library will be tracked by the library director or a designated staff member. - Notes: Installation occurs once a year, in late spring or early summer.
+Donations made directly to the library will be tracked by the Library Director or a designated staff member. - Notes: Installation occurs once a year, in late spring or early summer.
 The recognition is for gifts made during the previous January to December, and is not carried over from year to year.
 Further, the recognition is for a donation made as a single lump sum; not accumulated over multiple payments in a 12-month period.
 Donors who have donated over multiple years can have multiple fish on the wall.